US STOCKS-Wall St treads water ahead of key economic data; AMC soars | Business

 US STOCKS-Wall St treads water ahead of key economic data; AMC soars

-The S&P 500 was little changed on Wednesday ahead of key U.S. economic data due later in the week as investors weighed inflation concerns and a fresh surge in so-called "meme stocks."
-The S&P 500 energy sector, the best-performing group this year, extended its rise this week, gaining 1.7% as oil prices pushed higher.
+Wall Street's main indexes closed little changed on Wednesday ahead of key U.S. economic data due later in the week as investors weighed inflation concerns and a fresh surge in so-called "meme stocks."
+The S&P 500 energy sector, the best-performing group this year, extended its rise as oil prices pushed higher.

 - Country: